1st Workshop on

 11:20 - 11:55: Talk 10 (Christoph Jansen)

-: Statistical Multicriteria Benchmarking via the GSD-Front
+Title: Statistical Multicriteria Benchmarking via the GSD-Front

 Abstract: Given the vast number of classifiers that have been (and continue to be) proposed, reliable methods for comparing them are becoming increasingly important.
 The desire for reliability is broken down into three main aspects: (1) Comparisons should allow for different quality metrics simultaneously.
 (2) Comparisons should take into account the statistical uncertainty induced by the choice of benchmark suite.
 (3) The robustness of the comparisons under small deviations in the underlying assumptions should be verifiable.
 To address (1), we propose to compare classifiers using a generalized stochastic dominance ordering (GSD) and present the GSD-front as an information-efficient alternative to the classical Pareto-front.
 For (2), we propose a consistent statistical estimator for the GSD-front and construct a statistical test for whether a (potentially new) classifier lies in the GSD-front of a set of state-of-the-art classifiers.
 For (3), we relax our proposed test using techniques from robust statistics and imprecise probabilities.
 We illustrate our concepts on the benchmark suite PMLB and on the platform OpenML.